 Please feel free to share additional contact information and move forward directly [while it may seem obvious, sometimes people still need a CTA-Call To Action-as one may be expecting the other to connect first.
 This lets them know either can make the first move.].
-As I always say, this is your official Her Power Hustle chocolate meet peanut butter connection.
+As I always say, this is your official MY-T Powerful Connections [this is my relationship marketing consulting company] chocolate meet peanut butter connection.